How to Add Google Drive to File Explorer

-Windows File Explorer is a fantastic tool, but you have to access your Google Drive via a web browser by default.
+Windows File Explorer is a fantastic tool, but you must access your Google Drive via a web browser by default.
 The solution is to download the Google Drive for Desktop tool (formerly Drive File Stream) for Windows.

 When using Google Drive for Desktop, there are two options: Mirroring and streaming.
 Mirroring duplicates the files in the cloud to your computer via the G: drive so that you can edit them offline if needed.
-Streaming leaves the files in the cloud and only downloads them when you choose the option or when you make a file offline.
-Here’s everything that you need to do:
+Streaming leaves the files in the cloud and only downloads them when you choose the option or make a file offline.
+Here’s everything that you need to do.

 - Install Google Drive for Desktop, then sign in with your preferred Google Account.

-- Once installed and signed in, Google Drive will appear in File Explorer as the G: drive in Windows.
+- Once installed and signed in, Google Drive will appear in File Explorer as the G: drive in Windows, assuming it is available.

 Your G: drive will function as a local drive on your computer.
-It automatically syncs with your Google Drive account when you add or edit anything from it.
-Deletions on the PC do not get deleted in the cloud for safety reasons, but you can change the option.
+It automatically syncs with your Google Drive account when you add or edit anything.
+Deletions on the PC are not deleted in the cloud for safety reasons, but you can change the option.

 Adding Google Drive to the File Explorer Quick Access Menu

-When you click on the File Explorer icon on the top of the navigation pane, you’ll see a little blue star and the label, “Quick Access.”
-Most savvy Windows users already know that the list of all of your favorite and frequently used folders is there.
+When you click the File Explorer icon on the top of the navigation pane, you’ll see a little blue star and the label “Quick Access.”
+Most savvy Windows users already know that the list of your favorite and frequently used folders is there.
 You can add Google Drive there immediately if you want to.

-Major cloud storage services are competing for your attention all the time.
-And in most cases, let’s face it, people don’t use just one due to storage limitations and different features.
+Many cloud storage services are competing for your attention all the time.
+People usually don’t use just one due to storage limitations and different features.

 But if you have a Google Account, you also have Google Drive.
 So, what can you do with it?

 The app is very responsive and lightweight.
-Since it’s connected to your Gmail account, it can help your productivity if you send emails via your phone all the time.
+Since it’s connected to your Gmail account, it can help your productivity if you constantly send emails via mobile.

 Another reason to have Google Drive on your computer and phone is that it offers a lot of storage.
 Initially, everyone with a Google account receives 15GB for free.